noahweasley/Node-User-Settings/CONTRIBUTING.md

 - Wait for a merge

-More features are coming up :rocket:
+More features are coming up soon :rocket: